-- 1. Who were the first Europeans to discover America? ▶ - 3.
-Who were the two Vikings sent to explore America? ▶ - 4.
+- Who were the first Europeans to discover America? → Vikings - 2.
+How was America discovered by mistake? → Vikings were on their way to Greenland and were blown off course - 3.
+Who were the two Vikings sent to explore America?
+Leif Eriksson, "Leif the Lucky," and Erik the Red - 4.
 Who was the first white man to be killed by Indians?
-Why was he killed?⇒ - 5.
-What are some of the tools historians can use to learn about the past? → - 6.
-What years would the 12th century include-the 1100s or 1200s?

-→

-- Special Note to Mom or Dad

-Ap Point

-Timeline Suggestion

-- 7. How did printing technology change in the west when Johannes Gutenberg printed the Bible?
-How have developments in technology affected the way we communicate today? → - 8.
-Why did Prince Henry of Portugal want his sailors to go to China, Japan, and India?

-→ - 9.
-Why were Europeans trying to find another route to the Indies?

-→ - 10.
-Why did Columbus believe the Earth was round? → - 11.
-Why are latitude and longitude lines on maps?

-→ - 12.
-What is the equator? → - 13.
-Which lines are parallel (lines equal distance apart that never touch)-latitude or longitude? → - 14.
-Whose research did Christopher Columbus study that led him to believe the earth was smaller than it - 15.
-Which country (King and Queen) supported Columbus? ⇒ - p.
+Why was he killed? → Leif's brother, Thorvald, because he had discovered some Indians sleeping under canoes and killed all of them except one

+- 5. What are some of the tools historians can use to learn about the past? → archeology (studying physical objects that are dug up), literature (studying ancient documents), anthropology (studying fossils and living people, languages, etc.), zoology (studying animals and animal remains) - 6.
+What years would the 12th century include-the 1100s or 1200s? → 1100s - 7.
+How did printing technology change in the west when Johannes Gutenberg printed the Bible?
+How have developments in technology affected the way we communicate today? ⇒ from each page having to be handcarved as a single piece-each page was printed from a combined set of individual letters; indeed, practically speaking, Gutenberg's invention meant that people actually started printing books; before him, virtually all books were hand-copied; answers will vary - 8.
+Why did Prince Henry of Portugal want his sailors to go to China, Japan, and India? → he thought they were the world's most advanced civilizations; and they had gold, jewels, and spices - 9.
+Why were Europeans trying to find another route to the Indies? → the route through Turkey and the Middle East had become dangerous because of warfare, thieves - 10.
+Why did Columbus believe the Earth was round? → he read books in which scientists proved it was round - 11.
+Why are latitude and longitude lines on maps? → they make it easy to read maps-find certain places, compare distances - 12.
+What is the equator? → zero degree line of latitude - 13.
+Which lines are parallel (lines equal distance apart that never touch)-latitude or longitude? → latitude - 14.
+Whose research did Christopher Columbus study that led him to believe the earth was smaller than it actually is? → Ptolemy - 15.
+Which country (King and Queen) supported Columbus?

+→ King Ferdinand and Queen Isabella of Spain - p.
 74-Ms. Hakim says, "Finally, Ferdinand and Isabella had agreed to help"-as if they had been reluctant for personal reasons and then, suddenly, they changed their minds.
 The historical record seems to indicate that such an interpretation is incorrect.